 A founding principle of Cyber-Duck is our commitment to R&D. For years now, our annual hackathons have been a wellspring of innovation.
-It’s at our hackathons that we created UX Companion, the Wirehive 100 nominated BlockAid concept, and several other high quality products.
+It’s at our hackathons that we created UX Companion, the Wirehive 100 nominated BlockAid concept and several other high-quality products.

 Now, it’s with great pleasure that we announce our latest R&D project, exploring the user experience and technology of a conversational UI (user interface).
-Jim.Care is a a proof of concept that serves as a social care assistant so you can be there for your loved ones.
+Jim.Care is a proof of concept that serves as a social care assistant so you can be there for your loved ones.
 It’s a great example of the potential of technology in health and social care.
 Here, we’ll run you through what Jim.Care is and the problems it could solve.

 Why do we need Jim.Care?

-We live in a time of heightened economic and political uncertainty during which we are failing to meet the demands of an aging population.
+We live in a time of heightened economic and political uncertainty during which we are failing to meet the demands of an ageing population.
 Sadly, the social care crisis bubbling away is both underreported and an ever-growing risk to our society.
-Every year, 3.4 million elderly people suffer falls that are potentially life threatening.
+Every year, 3.4 million elderly people suffer falls that are potentially life-threatening.
 With Age UK reporting that over two million aged over 75 live alone, and the population of over 65s set to increase from 18% in 2016 to 23.9% by 2036, the risk that more elderly people will suffer in silence is increasing fast.

 Using emerging technology in health and social care could be the missing link.
 With the rise of conversational UI and the greater adoption of voice assistants like Google Home and Amazon Alexa into our homes, we can bridge the gap in care.

 We developed Jim.Care to act as an assistant to carers and the elderly or disabled people they look after.